nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Tags

-Format: A sequence of alphanumeric characters.
+Format: A sequence of alphanumeric characters corresponding to student's attributes or roles.

 Constraints:
 * `tag` can contain any alphanumeric character or whitespace.